Nude Fishing for Trout by Hand

 Before he died, Picasso endeavored to cannibalize as much as he could of European art.
 He sent for slides of old and not-so-old masters, and had Jacqueline project them on one of his studio walls.
 And they would all spend evenings dissecting Rembrandt’s Night Watch or van Gogh’s Self-Portrait in a Straw Hat.
 Rembrandt inspired a whole new cast of characters, cavaliers and musketeers.
 And van Gogh’s self-portrait inspired some of Picasso’s self-portraits.
 (J. Richardson, Picasso: Magic, Sex, Death, lectures on DVD, 2003, 2nd DVD)

-Even more so, Manet’s Le Déjeuner sur l’Herbe (Luncheon on the Grass), is one of those famous paintings that seemed to have taken up a lot of Picasso’s thought.
-In fact, Manet’s painting seems to have preoccupied him for 2 ½ years, between 1960 and 1962, with numerous resultant drawings, some paintings, several prints, and even a ceramic.
+In addition those artists’ paintings, Manet’s Le Déjeuner sur l’Herbe (Luncheon on the Grass), is a specific painting that seemed to have taken up a lot of Picasso’s thought.
+In fact, Manet’s painting preoccupied him for 2 ½ years, between 1960 and 1962, with numerous resultant drawings (almost 200, as I recall), some paintings, several prints, and even a ceramic.
 One of these prints, Bloch 1027 (March 13, 1962) is very colorful and rather celebrated, having broken the six figure mark already in 1999, but, for once, I prefer some of the related linocuts in shades of brown.
 In fact, I’m not so fond of most of the results of this series in any medium.
 I would hold up three prints as exceptions to the rule, and of these I’m exceedingly fond.
-They are somewhat more loosely related to the theme than most, being portraits just of the bather in the background of Manet’s painting.
-Whereas I find the full-blown depictions of all four picnickers to be rather tedious and lacking in harmony, the portraits of the bather strike me as very charming.
-Though she’s not exactly bathing in most of Picasso’s works.
-She may not even have been in Manet’s, but she certainly wasn’t pissing, as she is in some of Picasso’s drawings.
+They are somewhat more loosely related to the theme than most, being portraits of just the bather in Manet’s background.
+Whereas I find the full-blown depictions of the four picnickers to be rather tedious and lacking in compositional harmony, the portraits of the bather strike me as very charming.
+Though she’s not exactly bathing in most of Picasso’s takes.
+She may not even have been in Manet’s–it’s not entirely clear what he had her doing–but she certainly wasn’t pissing, as she is in some of Picasso’s drawings.
 Nor was she picking flowers, as in Femme Nue Cuiellant des Fleurs (Bloch 1092, April 20, 1962), which Brigitte Baer calls a variation of the Manet.
-Though Baer does not mention that the next two prints in her catalogue are related to this series, they are of course.
-These two include the Femme a la Source, a bather at a spring (Bloch 1093, also dating from April 20), and this print, Femme Nue Pechant des Truites a la Main (April 22, Baer 1327; not in Bloch or Kramer; see elsewhere in the catalogue), which shows a woman quixotically pushing her luck by trying to catch fish by hand.
-I guess he must have figured her to be bored of her company.
-A wonder he got off on this jag—next he would have had her jumping rope or something….
+Though Baer does not mention that the next two prints in her catalogue are related to the Manet and therefore in this series, they are of course.
+These two include the Femme a la Source (Bather at the Spring, Bloch 1093, also dating from April 20), and this linocut, Femme Nue Pechant des Truites a la Main (two days later), which shows a woman pushing her luck trying to catch fish barehanded.

-These three prints are beautiful and very accomplished works.
+These three linocuts are beautiful and very accomplished works.
 They depict a female form, bending over in each case, in a wonderfully colossal fashion, looser yet reminiscent of his gargantuan women of the early ‘twenties.
-In the first print (Bloch 1092, see elsewhere in our catalogue), she’s picking flowers (note the garden snail).
+In the first, she’s picking flowers.
 Two days later she’s in a similar pose, but bathing at a spring (Bloch 1093).
-The fish cavorting at the base of the waterfall in this second print may have inspired the print at hand, Femme Nue Pechant a la Main (Ba 1327), in which she’s turned on the trout.
+The trout cavorting at the base of the waterfall in this second print may have inspired the print at hand, Femme Nue Pechant a la Main (Ba 1327), in which she’s turned on the fish.